Structural properties of the first-order transduction quasiorder: Some applications of the local normal form

-We continue with the following lemma, which is the basis of the model checking algorithm presented in \cite{GajarskyHOLR16}. \begin{lemma} A class is a transduction of a class with bounded degree if and only if it is a perturbation of a class with bounded degree.
+\begin{theorem} A class $\Cc$ is {\FO} transduction equivalent to the class of paths if and only if it is a perturbation of a class with bounded bandwidth that contains graphs with arbitrarily large connected components. \end{theorem}

-Consequently, if $\Dd$ has bounded maximum degree, $\Cc$ is closed by disjoint union and $\Cc\sqsubseteq_\FO \Dd$, then $\Cc$ has bounded maximum degree. \end{lemma} \begin{proof} According to \cref{thm:normal}, the transduction of $\Cc$ in $\Dd$ is subsumed by the composition of a copy operation, an immersive transduction $\mathsf T$ (with associated interpretation $\mathsf I$) and $k$~subset complementations (with associated interpretation $\mathsf I_P$).
-As copy operations and immersive transductions preserve the property to have bounded maximum degree, the first part of the statement holds.
-The second part of the statement follows from \cref{lem:slunion}. \end{proof}